Implementing Recommendations of the 9/11 Commission Act of 2007

 The Implementing Recommendations of the 9/11 Commission Act of 2007, is an Act of Congress.
 The Act implements some of the recommendations of the 9/11 Commission including mandating 100% inspection of all air and sea cargo entering the United States, and a new method of redistributing anti-terrorism funding.

 The bill also authorized the creation of Fusion Centers.

 Legislative history

 The bill passed the House on January 9, 2007, by a vote of 299-128-8.
 It later passed the Senate with an amendment by unanimous consent.
 The two chambers of Congress went to conference, and a conference report in which the bill was amended and renamed the Improving America's Security Act of 2007 passed the Senate 85-8-7 on July 26, 2007, and the House 371-40-22 the following day.
 It was signed into law by President George W. Bush on August 3, 2007.
 It became Public Law 110–53.
+Andrew Weis, senior counsel, led the drafting of the legislation.

 The private sector preparedness requirements in the bill were based on the work commissioned by the Sloan Foundation to draft a framework for voluntary preparedness.